 It is important to distinguish this modern AI-driven approach from basic shipping invoice OCR (Optical Character Recognition).
 While OCR technology is a component, its only function is to convert an image of a document into a block of text.
 It cannot understand context.
 An advanced AI, by contrast, understands the relationships between data fields.
 It knows the difference between an invoice date and a delivery date, or a PO number and an invoice number, by using computer vision to capture invoice details and analyzing the document's layout and language.
 This contextual understanding is what enables accurate, automated data entry, even when extracting invoice data from scanned images of lower quality.

 A key capability of this technology is its ability to handle the high degree of variability found in logistics paperwork.
 The system can process documents from countless different carriers, each with its own unique format, without requiring you to create manual templates for each one.
 A purpose-built platform is engineered to handle these real-world workloads.
-For example, our software can process large, mixed-format batches of up to 1,500 documents in a single upload and accurately extract data from bill of lading documents that are part of a single PDF file up to 400 pages long.
+For example, our software can process large, mixed-format batches of up to 6000 documents in a single upload and accurately extract data from bills of lading that span a single PDF file up to 5000 pages long.

 Key Benefits for Logistics and Accounts Payable Teams

-Automating the data extraction from freight invoices and bills of lading delivers tangible advantages across your organization, specifically targeting the distinct but interconnected goals of your logistics and finance departments.
-By moving beyond manual processes, you unlock significant efficiencies for both teams.
+Automating data extraction from freight invoices and bills of lading delivers tangible advantages for both your logistics and finance departments.

 For your logistics and freight audit teams, the primary benefit is financial accuracy and strategic focus.